Table of Contents[Hide][Show]

 - Conclusion - Hawaiian Words & Phrases

-The state of Hawaii has has two official languages (English and Hawaiian) and an unofficial language (Pidgin).
-If you’re planning a trip to Hawaii soon, your trip will be more impactful if you understand a little history of the language and some of the most common Hawaiian words, Hawaiian sayings and Hawaiian greetings.
+The state of Hawaii has two official languages (English and Hawaiian) and an unofficial language (Pidgin).
+If you’re planning a trip to Hawaii soon, your trip will be more impactful if you understand a little history of the language and some of the most common Hawaiian words, Hawaiian sayings, and Hawaiian greetings.

 This guide will provide you with some of the most popular terms and sayings you need to know before you head out to the Aloha state.